jkerola/nlp-project/README.md

 # NLP Course project #22

-**NOTE** Running this all at once is likely to get your connection throttled from to and duckduckgo.
+**NOTE** Running this all at once is likely to get your connection throttled by google and duckduckgo.
 Run the cells staggered to avoid this.

 Requirements: